 Nissan sues Ghosn in Japan, seeks 10b yen in damages

-[TOKYO] Nissan Motor is stepping up its pursuit of claims against former Chairman Carlos Ghosn, suing for 10 billion yen (S$126 million) in damages from the former leader of the Japanese automaker and its alliance with Renault SA.
+NISSAN Motor Co is stepping up its pursuit of claims against former chairman Carlos Ghosn, suing for 10 billion yen (S$126 million) in damages from the former leader of the Japanese automaker and its alliance with Renault SA.

 Ghosn was arrested in November 2018 on charges of financial wrongdoing, and faced trial in Japan until making a dramatic escape to Lebanon at the end of December.
 Nissan and Japanese prosecutors claim the former auto executive under-reported his income and used company money for person gain, charges which Ghosn has denied.